 Program milestones have been designed strategically to ensure a balanced combination of breadth and depth of expertise in clinical research and to build scholarship that enhances student marketability for academic careers in psychological clinical science.
 Milestones include a Master's Project, dissertation grant application, manuscript for advancement to doctoral candidacy, dissertation, and internship.
 Further details can be found in the Clinical Science Student Guide.

-Although the doctoral program emphasizes research training, clinical training is also an important component of the program.
 Clinical training follows a true clinical-science philosophy in which service delivery is based firmly on research, implemented in measureable ways, and modified based on ongoing assessment of outcomes.
 Toward that end, students will receive extensive academic and experiential training and supervision in empirically supported assessments and interventions.
 Core faculty has broad collective expertise in the major problem areas of childhood and adolescence, including ADHD, anxiety, conduct problems, depression and suicidal behaviors, and risky problem behaviors.
 Many are conducting community-based, school-based, and clinic-based interventions.
 Students have extensive opportunities for clinical training through partnership with the FIU Center for Children and Families, an interdisciplinary center focused on clinical research in child and adolescent mental health.

 Located on the beautiful Modesto A. Maidique Campus, the Clinical Science Program in Child and Adolescent Psychology maintains close partnership with the FIU Center for Children and Families (Make This a Web Link to Center Website).
 Faculty from departments and schools across the university are affiliated with the program.
 The physical facilities and resources of the Center covers 11,000 square feet, with 10 testing and clinical treatment rooms (with observational windows and wired for sound and video) ranging in size from individual testing rooms to very large group playrooms, two medical examination rooms, waiting rooms for parents and children, a journal library with a large collection of assessment and treatment materials and treatment manuals, two conference rooms, 29 offices, two large, cubicle-equipped (each with a phone and networked computer) bullpen rooms for research staff and students.
 Faculty, students and postdoctoral trainees conduct both large- and small-scale research and clinical activities with children and families to develop and implement prevention, intervention and dissemination activities across externalizing (ADHD, aggression, risky behaviors) and internalizing (anxiety, mood disorders) dimensions of child and adolescent psychopathology.